techidaily/site-windows11/source/_posts/strategies-to-fix-absent-app-in-windows-filesystem.md

  The error message states that if the app is already installed, you need to create an association in the Default Programs.
 If you already had the compatible app installed or have just downloaded it, your next step should be to set it as default for files having that file type or format.
 Setting the compatible application as default may solve this problem right away.

- If you haven't changed a default app before, check out our article on[Windows 11 default apps](https://www.makeuseof.com/change-windows-11-default-apps/) .
+ If you haven't changed a default app before, check out our article on [Windows 11 default apps](https://www.makeuseof.com/change-windows-11-default-apps/) .
 The article discusses various ways to change the default app, but we recommend using the second method, which is using the Settings app.
 That's because this method lets you search for specific file formats and choose a default app for them.

 ## 3\.
 Is the Default App Already Selected?
 Repair or Change It

  If the app you intend to set as default for a particular file format is already selected as a default application, but Windows still displays this error, the app has likely become corrupt, thus causing the error.

  To rule out this possibility, you should run the App troubleshooter, update the problematic app, reset its cache, or repair and reset it.
-You can find instructions for performing these steps in our[g](https://www.makeuseof.com/apps-arent-working-properly-windows/) uide for[fixing apps that don't work on Windows](https://www.makeuseof.com/apps-arent-working-properly-windows/) .
+You can find instructions for performing these steps in our [g](https://www.makeuseof.com/apps-arent-working-properly-windows/) uide for [fixing apps that don't work on Windows](https://www.makeuseof.com/apps-arent-working-properly-windows/) .

  Try these steps to see if they fix the problem.
 If the issue persists after that, we recommend you reinstall the app or select a different one as the default.
 If you don't have a different app installed on your device that supports these files, install one that does.